-The Department Seminar Series brings a variety of academic and industrial professionals to give presentations on their areas of research and expertise.
-Held during the Autumn, Winter, and Spring quarters, these free lectures are held on Mondays from 4 to 5 p.m. in Physics Astronomy Auditorium, A118 unless otherwise indicated.
+The Department Seminar Series brings in a variety of academic and industrial professionals to give presentations on their areas of research and expertise.
+Held during the autumn, winter, and spring quarters, these free lectures take place on Mondays from 4 to 5 p.m. in the Physics Astronomy Auditorium, A118, unless otherwise indicated.

-The lecture, named in honor of Dr. Bruce A. Finlayson, Rehnberg Professor Emeritus of Chemical Engineering, is held each spring and features distinguished chemical engineers who demonstrate exceptional scholarship, teaching, and service in their field.
-The Inaugural Bruce A. Finlayson Lecture was held in 2013.
+The lectures, named in honor of Rehnberg Professor Emeritus of Chemical Engineering Bruce A. Finlayson, are held each spring and feature chemical engineers who demonstrate exceptional scholarship, teaching, and service in their field.
+The inaugural Bruce A. Finlayson Lectures were held in 2013.

-Our 2018 inaugural lecture features Dr. Sang Yup Lee, Distinguished Professor at the Department of Chemical and Biomolecular Engineering and Dean of the Korea Advanced Institute of Science and Technology (KAIST) Institutes.
+Our inaugural lecture on May 30, 2018, featured Dr. Sang Yup Lee, Distinguished Professor at the Department of Chemical and Biomolecular Engineering and Dean of the Korea Advanced Institute of Science and Technology (KAIST) Institutes.
 His research in metabolic engineering, systems biology, industrial biotechnology and nanobiotechnology has yielded over 580 journal papers, 636 patents and numerous awards.

-Since 2011, The UW Chemical Engineering Leadership Seminars provide a forum for industrial, academic and government leaders to share their background insights with undergraduate and graduate students.
-Speakers and students have a unique opportunity to discuss topics related to leadership in the chemical engineering profession including career planning, management skills, interpersonal skills, effective planning, entrepreneurship, ethics, and strategic decisions.
+Since 2011, the UW ChemE Leadership Seminars in the fall have provided a forum for industrial, academic and government leaders to share their background and insights with undergraduate and graduate students.
+They give speakers and students a unique opportunity to discuss topics related to leadership in chemical engineering professions, including career planning, management skills, interpersonal skills, entrepreneurship, ethics and strategic decision-making.

-Graduate students and postdocs from around the nation will come to Seattle and present their research at the weekly lecture series held at the University of Washington during the summer.
+Graduate students and postdocs from around the nation come to Seattle in the summer to present their research at this weekly lecture series on the UW campus.